Frequently Asked Questions

 What are Road User Charges (RUCs)?

 Road User Charges apply to diesel vehicles only.
 Petrol prices include RUCs already, when you purchase at the petrol station.
 Consequently petrol is more expensive to buy.
-For diesel vehicles, RUCs are paid per Km travelled, at a rate of $6.85 per 100kms (does vary with the size of vehicle).
+For diesel vehicles, RUCs are paid per Km travelled, at a rate of $7.78 per 100kms (this can vary with the size of vehicle).
 The actual running costs for diesel and petrol vehicles are generally similar, once the RUCs are added.